percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/advanced/encrypted_innodb_tablespace_backups.rst

 .. warning::

-   |xtrabackup| will not copy the keyring file into the backup directory.
-In
-   order to prepare the backup, you must make a copy of the keyring file yourself.
+   |xtrabackup| does not copy the keyring file into the backup directory.
+To prepare the backup, you must copy the keyring file manually.

 .. rubric:: Preparing the Backup

-In order to prepare the backup you need to specify the keyring-file-data (server-id is stored in the :file:`backup-my.cnf` file, so it can be omitted when preparing the backup, regardless of the |MySQL| version used).
+To prepare the backup specify the keyring-file-data.

 .. code-block:: bash

    $ xtrabackup --prepare --target-dir=/data/backup \
    --keyring-file-data=/var/lib/mysql-keyring/keyring

-After |xtrabackup| is finished preparing the backup, you should see the following message:
+After |xtrabackup| takes the backup, the following message confirms the action:

 .. code-block:: bash